Anchor Point Foundation

 In addition to long-term relationships with many organizations, the Anchor Point Foundation periodically makes a major commitment to a specific effort that we think is of particular and timely value.

-Brad has been an early stage investor and entrepreneur since 1987.
-Prior to co-founding Foundry Group, a venture capital firm, he co-founded Mobius Venture Capital and, prior to that, founded Intensity Ventures.
+Brad has been an early-stage investor and entrepreneur since 1987.
+Prior to co-founding Foundry, a venture capital firm, he co-founded Mobius Venture Capital and, prior to that, founded Intensity Ventures.
 Brad is also a co-founder of Techstars.

 Brad is a writer and speaker on the topics of venture capital investing and entrepreneurship.
-He’s written a number of books as part of the Startup Revolution series and writes the blogs Feld Thoughts and Venture Deals.
+He’s written a number of books as part of the Startup Revolution series and writes the blog Feld Thoughts.

-Amy currently serves on the Our World Campaign Committee for The Nature Conservancy and is a member of TNC’s Africa Affinity Group for Women and Girls.
-Brad and Amy are co-chairs of the Boulder Community Health capital campaign.
-Amy served on the Board of Trustees at Wellesley College from 2009 to 2015 and is an Albright Institute Global Ambassador.
+Amy is a member of The Nature Conservancy‘s Global Board of Directors, the Alaska State Board of Trustees, and is the co-chair of TNC’s Our World Campaign.
+She is also a member of TNC’s Africa Affinity Group for Women and Girls.
+Amy served on the Board of Trustees at Wellesley College from 2009 to 2015, and 2018 to the present.
 Brad and Amy established the Anchor Point Fellowships in Global Leadership at Wellesley College, which provides funds for 10 students to participate in summer internships, primarily in Africa.
-Amy served as a trustee of the Community Foundation serving Boulder County from 2000 to 2005.
-Amy is also a member of the Dean’s Leadership Council at the Harvard Graduate School of Education.
+Amy serves on the Board of Trustees of Boulder Community Health Foundation.

 Amy co-founded and is a partner of Social Venture Partners Boulder County, which strengthens non-profits through grants and strategic consulting and emphasizes building the capacity and sustainability of organizations by bringing good business practice to good causes.